minoue/rush/README.md

 ## Using custom module directory
-You can choose any directories for you modules.
+You can use custom module directories.
-Create '.rushConfig' file in your home directory and paths line by line.
+Create '.rushConfig' file in your home directory and add paths line by line.

 eg.